The ASME Audit

 This Audit Vessel

 We can update the drawing and calculation set to the latest code and addenda if you want to use this vessel.
-(Do not use these out of date calculations for an audit!)
+(Do not use these out of date calculations and drawing for an audit!)
 We can also re-design the vessel changing size, materials, thicknesses and nozzle configurations as desired.
 Also commonly requested – update the design to demonstrate radiography.

-From the above referenced ASME document:
+From the above referenced ASME document (guide)

 If computer calculations are to be used, the Applicant shall demonstrate that the computer program has the capability of producing acceptable calculations.